developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	<SetCacheMode value="LOAD_DEFAULT"/>

 ### DeleteCacheOnExit
 **Applies only to Android devices running KitKat and higher**.
-Controls whether to erase contents of browser cache when exiting the Enterprise Browser app.
+Controls whether to erase contents of browser cache when exiting the app.
 Disabled by default.

 **Possible Values**: